Information Security & Privacy Awareness Program

 Language Options: Arabic, Spanish, French-Canadian

-Our Information Security and Privacy Awareness training curriculum is comprised of a series of modules designed for all staff.
+Our Information Security and Privacy Awareness training curriculum is comprised of a series of courses designed for all staff.

-In this module, learners will be introduced to the goals of malware, the many types of malware, and most importantly, how to prevent malware infection both at work and at home.
+In this course, learners will be introduced to the goals of malware, the many types of malware, and most importantly, how to prevent malware infection both at work and at home.

 Learners will recognize the risks surrounding password security, identify safeguards used to protect passwords, and summarize techniques used by attackers to obtain passwords.
 In an interactive exercise, users will learn how to create and remember strong passwords, eliminating the need to turn to insecure practices.